-In some applications, especially with higher input voltage, the $V{\text{SW}}$ ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for $V{\text{SW}}$ .
-In this situation a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high side MOSFET to reduce the amplitude of the $V{\text{SW}}$ ring voltage.
+In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of the absolute rating for V{SW} .
+In this situation, a resistor can be connected in series with a boot capacitor (C3 in Figure 1) to reduce the turnon speed of the high-side MOSFET to reduce the amplitude of the V{SW} ring voltage.
+If necessary, a resistor and capacitor snubber can be added from VSW to PGND to reduce the magnitude of the ringing voltage.
+Please contact Fairchild Customer Support for assistance selecting a boot resistor or snubber circuit in applications that operate above a 21 V typical input voltage.